paulpod/neuromanticsdotnet/source/about/index.md

 I’ve done a few things
 ===
 Worked for brilliant design agencies including Razorfish v1, Poke and BERG.
 After that it made sense to start a small digital design boutique called Neuromantics with clients like Nokia, BBC and Vodafone.

+I’ve made games, design guidelines, newspapers, videos, animations and maps.
+Some of these things were on paper, some on big screens and a lot on small ones.

 I’ve started start-ups
 ===